tinyplex/tinybase/site/home/index.md

 >
 > TinyBase has _@@EVAL("coverage.lines.pct.toFixed(1)")%_ test coverage,
 > including the code throughout the documentation - even on this page!
 The
-> guides, demos, and API examples are designed to make it as easy as possible to
+> guides, demos, and API examples are designed to make it as easy as possible
-> get up and running.
+> for you to get your TinyBase-powered app up and running.
 >
 > Read more about how TinyBase is tested in the Unit Testing guide.